khalid-hussain/shaheen/chap2.md

 deep ditch.
 Hopeless from all sides, about 200 men jumped off their horses and fell into this ditch while some threw away their swords.

-Badr Bin Mughira ordered some of his soldiers to chase the men in the ditch while he appointed another group to guard the prisoners.
+Badr bin Mughira ordered some of his soldiers to chase the men in the ditch while he appointed another group to guard the prisoners.

 This battle ensued with the early rays of the sun and by noon Badr's 2,000